Why We Love Second Life Batteries

 THE CIRCULAR ECONOMY

-When our batteries finally do reach the end of their useful life, they're 98% recyclable.
-We had a few that had water damage and were beginning to rust, so we sent them to Recyclus Group, who operate the UK's first industrial-scale lithium-ion battery recycling facility in Wolverhampton.
-Recyclus are able to recycle any type of lithium battery using their giant shredding machine that sorts the battery components ready to reuse.
-The shredded materials go straight back into manufacturing the next generation of EV batteries – a genuine circular economy in action.
+Even when our batteries do reach the end of their life, they remain 98% recyclable.
+For example, we had a few that had water damage and were beginning to rust, so we sent them to Recyclus Group, the UK's first industrial-scale lithium-ion battery recycling facility in Wolverhampton.

-A BRIGHT FUTURE IN STore
+A BRIGHT FUTURE

 For us, second life batteries aren't just a practical choice.
 They're proof that smart design and circular thinking can deliver both performance and sustainability.
 And yes, we only have eyes for those beautiful Tesla modules.